Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     p2p-peer-lower-bound: 25
     ```

 Lower bound on the target number of peers.
-The default is `20`.
+Teku will actively seek new peers if the number of peers falls below this value.
+The default is `64`.

 ### p2p-peer-upper-bound